Aragroma/hello-world/README.md

 Hello world,

-I'm Aragorma, new to anything connected to programming, here to learn.
+I'm Aragorma, new to anything concerned programming, here to learn.

 SY